 UK, US and allies accuse Iran of cross-border assassination plots

-UK and 13 allies have accused Iran of plotting killings and kidnappings on Western soil.
+UK and 13 allies accuse Iran of plotting killings and kidnappings on Western soil with Tehran rejecting the claim.

 The United Kingdom and 13 allied nations have publicly accused Iran’s intelligence services of orchestrating a wave of assassination attempts, abductions and intimidation campaigns against individuals residing in Europe and North America.